Let to Buy Mortgages

 Q. What products do you offer for a let to buy mortgage?

-A. With rates starting from 2.99%, all of the rates shown on our product guide are available for let to buy applications.
+A. All the rates shown on our product guide are available for let to buy applications.
 The specialist buy to let range products will only be used if the client is purchasing an HMO or multi-unit property.
 We will lend up to 80% LTV and fees can be added to the loan.

 Q. Will Keystone accept all let to buy applications?